 When should I submit my thesis/project/dissertation?

-ETDs may be submitted any time AFTER a successful defense AND the ETD fee has been paid to the cashier's office.
+ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
 ETD submission MUST be completed before the last day of classes.
-The deadline for Summer 2016 is August 11th at noon and Fall 2016 is December 8th at noon.
+The deadline for Spring 2017 is May 11th at noon, Summer 2017 is August 10th at noon, and Fall 2017 is December 7th at noon.
 If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.

 What if I don't have Adobe Acrobat Pro at home or work?

 You will need Adobe Acrobat Pro in order to merge your signature page into your file, as well as check your file for ADA compliance.
 Adobe Acrobat Pro is available on all the computers on campus.
 If you are not on campus, you may access it through CougarApps